Special Hiring Authorities for Military Spouses and Family Members

 Active Duty Spouse PCS

 - Be authorized to relocate with the service-member on the PCS orders; and

 - Actually relocate to the new duty station.

-Note: Military spouses can only be appointed within the reasonable daily commuting distance of the new duty station and the appointment must be made within 2 years of the PCS.
+Note: Military spouses can only be appointed within the reasonable daily commuting distance of the new duty station.
+A relocating spouse of a member of the Armed Forces remains eligible for noncompetitive appointment under this section for the duration of the spouse’s relocation to the permanent duty station of the member.
 You will be asked to provide a copy of the PCS orders.
 Also, the military spouse who is PCSing with a military member that is retiring or separating is not eligible under this authority unless he/she meets one of the other two criteria outlined below.

 Based on 100% Disability